didip/jazz/README.md

 1. Write request handlers in Javascript.

-2. Javascript handlers are loaded during runtime, so you can refresh and see changes immediately without restarting.
+2. Javascript handlers are loaded during runtime, so you can refresh and see changes immediately.
 Just like PHP.

 3. Able to require npm modules. `$NODE_PATH` is used to find modules.